 The Czech Republic has three primary regions – Bohemia, Moravia, and Silesia.
 Bohemia, forming the western part of the country is the biggest.
 Czech’s capital city Prague aka Praha falls under it.
-Name Bohemia comes from the Kingdom of Bohemia.
-Which were a kingdom under Roman Empire and a province under the Austro-Hungarian rule?
-I tended to think that term Bohemian came from here.
+The name Bohemia comes from the Kingdom of Bohemia.
+Which were a kingdom of the Roman Empire and a province under Austro-Hungarian rule?
+I tended to think that the term Bohemian came from here.
 But I was told that it has nothing to do with Bohemia as a region and the term has its roots in France.
 Moravia is in the east and how our guide distinguished between them was Bohemia is Beer drinking and Moravia wine drinking.
 Beer and Wine are at the center of existence for people here.
 Silesia is the smallest in the North-Eastern part of the country.

 Agriculture & Industry

 Mushroom picking is a popular sport during summer months when mushrooms sprout in abundance.
-People go mushroom hunting as early as 3:00 AM, by 6:00 AM or so all mushrooms are taken.
+People go mushroom hunting as early as 3:00 AM, and by 6:00 AM or so all mushrooms are taken.
 There are competitions held for the best mushroom pickers.
-Most locals would have personal stories to tell you about their mushroom picking experiences.
-How they strategized, how they fooled each other, how they competed and finally what they did with the collected mushrooms.
+Most locals would have personal stories to tell you about their mushroom-picking experiences.
+How they strategized, how they fooled each other, how they competed, and finally what they did with the collected mushrooms.
 Some mushrooms are consumed fresh while most are dried for the rest of the year.

-PS: Mushroom image from my Garden and not the Czech Republic
+PS: Mushroom image from my Garden and not this destination country.

-Recommend you read following travel blog posts on Prague.
+Recommend you read the following travel blog posts about Prague.

 Popular global brands from the Czech